felipe2008pg1/Barbershop/README.md

-## This project is available just in version PT-BR. 🇧🇷
+## This project was originally written in Portuguese and then translated into English. 🇧🇷 🇺🇸

 # ✂️ BarberShop – Sistema de Agendamentos